Get the Right Care

 • Distortion of the size of the breast.

-What to expect prior to your surgery
+What to expect prior to benign breast lump removal surgery

 You may need to take antibiotics before surgery.
 Routine blood work is usually not needed but may be ordered prior to surgery based on the patient's age and the presence of any existing medical problems.
-You may be advised to stop smoking or go off certain medication before your surgery.
+You may be advised to stop smoking or go off certain medications before your surgery.

 The procedure itself usually takes around an hour to perform.
 Typically, your doctor will give you a heads up on how long the procedure should last.